-- 1. Participate fully in any three of the following: Global Youth Day, Week of Prayer, Home Coming Sabbath, PCM Day, and Youth Commitment Celebration Day (Check Dates in the GC Calendar of Events, https://gc.adventist.org/events/special-days/). - 2.
-Enhance your knowledge of Church Heritage by completing one of the following: - a.
+- 1. Know and understand the 10 iCOR values. http://icor.church - 2.
+Enhance your knowledge of Church Heritage by completing two of the following: - a.
 Earn the Adventist Heritage Award. - b.
-Read the book called The AY Story and submit a reflection paper of 250 words or a 5-minute recording. - c.
-Write (3000 words)/Record (25 mins) the history of a local church in consultation with the Conference/Mission Youth Ministries Director or Designee.
-Research the history of a church that has not been submitted by your peers. - 3.
-Do one of the following: - a.
-Teach the Sabbath School lesson or Inverse lesson to a group of Senior Youth for a minimum of one quarter within one year. - b.
-Get involved or volunteer in any other department of the local church and attend relevant leadership training offered by the local church/conference. - c.
+Read a book called The AY Story. - c.
+Write/Record the history of a local church in consultation with the Conference/Mission Youth Ministries Director or Designated Pastor/ Qualified Youth Ministries Leader. - 3.
+Do two of the following: - a.
+Teach the Sabbath School lesson to a group of Senior Youth for a minimum of one quarter within one year. - b.
+Participate fully in the Youth Initiatives of Global Church or the Higher Organization (Global Youth Day, Youth Week of Prayer, Youth Commitment Day, Home Coming Sabbath, etc.) - c.
+Get involved or volunteer in any department of the local church and attend relevant leadership training offered by the local church/ conference.

+d.
 Other:

 - 4. Do one of the following: - a.
-Plan and direct/co-direct a weekend church, a Senior Youth retreat, or a Spiritual Emphasis week for youth.
+Plan and direct/co-direct a weekend church or campus Senior Youth retreat or a Spiritual Emphasis week for youth.
 Where necessary subdivide the group. - b.
-Plan and direct at least two Senior Youth recreational activities covering a total time span of at least six hours.
+Plan and direct at least two Senior Youth recreational activities covering a total time span for at least six hours.
 Where necessary subdivide the group.